UA-RCL/ua-rcl.github.io/presentations/fpga24/tutorial/index.md

 If you have a C++ based serial implementation of key kernels in your application, you can add your API call following the explanations in this section and replace your C++ kernel code with newly introduced API call following the Section 3.

-## Running Multiple Applications with CEDR on x86
+## Supplemental Exercise 3: Running Multiple Applications with CEDR on x86

 ### Compilation of Applications
 In this section, we will demonstrate CEDR's ability to manage dynamically arriving applications.
 Assuming you already have built CEDR following the previous steps, we will directly delve into compiling and running two new applications that are lane detection and pulse doppler.